jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 For a standalone working example app of the React Wrapper, see the [React Demo](https://github.com/AdaptableTools/example-adaptable-react-aggrid)

-To see AdapTable, more generally, in action visit our [Demo Site](https://demo.adaptableblotter.com) where you can see AdapTable running againt a number of different dummy data sets using various underlying DataGrids.
+To see AdapTable, more generally, in action visit our [Demo Site](https://demo.adaptableblotter.com).
+Here you can see a large number of AdapTable demos each showing a different feature, function or option in AdapTable (using dummy data sets).

 ## Basic Example